joakimk/testbot/README.markdown

+Testbot is a test distribution tool that works with Rails, RSpec, Test::Unit and Cucumber.
+The basic idea is that you let testbot spread the load of running your tests across multiple machines to make them run faster.

+It's really very simple to setup and use.

+Try it out on you local machine:
+1) Install and start testbot
+    gem install testbot
+    testbot --server
+    testbot --client http://localhost:2288 --working_dir /tmp/testbot

+2) Add testbot as a gem dependency in rails and run **rake testbot:setup** and follow the instructions.

+Benefits of using testbot
+====
+* You reduce testing time!
+* You do so by sharing CPU resources within your team
+* You can also use spare resources in local (or remote) servers

+What testbot does besides just distributing test load
+====
+* Balances the load so that you get the most use of the hardware you have
+* Provides failover if a computer suddenly dissapears from the network
+* Provides the option of SSH tunneling so that you can work from anywhere

+--- Old readme

 This is a rails plugin for reducing test runtime by distributing test load that can be run entirely through SSH.
 It supports RSpec, Test::Unit and Cucumber on MRI and JRuby.
 With some modifications it could be used for other frameworks or even other languages.

 SSH